Robert151003/Robert151003/README.md

 ### Hey there! 👋
 I'm Robert Forsythe.

-I was a self-taught developer beginning in 2018 (Until I went to uni) and began my journey with simple Python projects and game development using Unity.
+I was a self-taught developer beginning in 2018 (Until I went to uni) and started my journey with simple Python projects and game development using Unity.

 🔭 I’m currently working on
-- Making a chess game
-- Developing a Weather App
+- My Final Year Project

 🌱 I’m currently learning
-- Kotlin & Android Studio
+- React, Node.js

 🤔 I’m looking for help with
 - Learning about Artificial Intelligence